Myanmar ambassador says he's locked out of London embassy in 'coup' - Local News 8

 Myanmar ambassador says he’s locked out of London embassy in ‘coup’

-Myanmar’s ambassador to the UK said he has been locked out of the London embassy in what he described as another “coup.”
+Myanmar’s ambassador to the UK said he has been locked out of the London embassy in what he described as another “coup,” blaming the country’s military.

-Ambassador Kyaw Zwar Minn — who last month broke ranks with his country’s military junta — told CNN he tried to gain access to the embassy for several hours and that several of his staff were still inside the building, and were not being allowed out.
+Ambassador Kyaw Zwar Minn — who last month broke ranks with his country’s military junta — told CNN he tried to gain access to the embassy on Wednesday for several hours but was unable to enter.
+Several of his staff were still inside the building, and were not being allowed out, he said.

+Another source said that Myanmar’s military attaché in London had taken control of the building.
+They added that a group of at least seven people are inside, of which one is a child.

 Myanmar’s military seized power in the country on February 1, deposing civilian leader Aung San Suu Kyi’s elected government.
 Non-violent protests against the coup have since broken out across the country, and several Myanmar diplomats posted abroad have also made statements of resistance.